CA-935/ca-935.github.io/_posts/2020-09-03-Esports-Tournament.md

 layout: post
 published: true
 ---
-Here is a message from our First Sargeant about a new opportunity for you!
+Here is a message from our First Sergeant about a new opportunity for you!

 Happy Thursday, everyone!
 A.G.A.
 Nation is providing two opportunities for high schools and JROTC units across the country to participate in E-Sports and Gaming activities and tournaments!